martinbuberl/VersionTasks/README.md

 # VersionTasks

-VersionTasks is a [MSBuild Tasks][msbuildtasks] library to automatically insert the current source control changeset into to your project.
+VersionTasks is a [MSBuild Tasks][msbuildtasks] library to automatically insert the current repository's changeset into to your project.

 The following source control systems are supported: [Git][git], [Mercurial][mercurial] and [Team Foundation Server 2010][tfs2010].